Pali Proper

 Vedehamuni

-An epithet of Sotthisena, king of Kāsi.
-The scholiast explains that his mother
+- Vedehaputta.
+An epithet of Sotthisena, König of Kāsi.
+The scholiast

 - Vedeharajja,